vincentrenais/interacReleaseRepoTest/ios-getting-started.md

 [InteracProximitySDK setAPIKey:@"<Interac Proximity API Key>"];
 ```

-## Step 3 - Create and launch the SDK

 Now that your SDK is instantiated, you need to configure it before you can launch it.
 The SDK provides some objects you need to create and pass to the launch method.

 - `INPTheme`: This object will define the customization of the SDK to fit your brand: